 And helped me see why Christ says that if we want to enter his kingdom we must become like little children.

 Instead of judging by appearances kids often look beyond, to the heart of the person.
 And see with eyes of love and acceptance.

 My prayer today is that the Lord would give me such a heart.

 And not like the snooty mayor and Mrs. Jeffries!

 “Preconceived notions are locks on the door to wisdom.” — Mary Browne

-“Jesus called a little child to himself, and set him in the middle of them, and said, “Most certainly I tell you, unless you turn, and become as little children, you will in no way enter into the Kingdom of Heaven.
-Whoever therefore humbles himself as this little child, the same is the greatest in the Kingdom of Heaven.” — Matthew 18:2-4
+“And calling to him a child, he put him in the midst of them and said, “Truly, I say to you, unless you turn and become like children, you will never enter the kingdom of heaven.
+Whoever humbles himself like this child is the greatest in the kingdom of heaven.” — Matthew 18:2-4 (ESV)